 I love pizza….
 I love fire.
+It is just that I need to be careful, and for that, why not try these out?
 I really love wood fired pizza.
 I thought now would be a good time to write about wood fired ovens ( WFO ) considering the growing popularity of them and who doesn’t like pizza?!
 I also decided to make this a multi-part posting because I plan to do a detailed construction walk through and it would be a bit much to cram it all into one post.
 Don’t worry Neo, the answers are coming!
 Plus, my fingers are built for stonework and not typing….I don’t want my wife to hear me moaning about pecking out 10 words a minute and how my widdle fingies hurt!
 I thought I would start with the first freestanding WFO building experience……

 It was the spring of 2004 and I was meeting with one of my oldest and best clients Ed J, to discuss the next phase of his continuing stone projects and some for the future.
 We went over his plans for a sunken patio with fire-pit, retaining walls and patio ( future project post ).
 What came next took me off guard… ” I want a pizza oven, Matt.” said Ed with a sly grin, ” and your gonna build it.”
 Great!
 That sounded awesome!
 Hang on a minute….”
 I have never built one before.”
 I thought to myself….”
 Sure Ed, I can do that!” is what I blurted out.
 The oven would be built next year….with a deadline of course.
 His son, Edward, would be graduating college and Ed wanted this oven finished for the party.
 And so, I began to throw myself into research mode because as much as I like to wing it sometimes, this project had a party purpose and with that comes some pressure.
 I mean, there will be a lot of people at this thing..staring at it…waiting for pizza to come out.
 And these are folks that know a good pie.
 So that year we finished the terraces, patio and fire pit and prepared an area for the oven.
 Here is where is was suppose to be…in that little set back to the right in front of the retaining wall…… Oh Grasshopper, how little do you know…… For you dry stone enthusiasts, every wall and patio is dry laid.
 Only the veneer work is mortared.